querybila/Automating-ChatGPT-with-Python-and-Selenium/README.md

 | `Model Selection` | Option to choose between GPT-4 (default) and GPT-3.5 Turbo |
 | `Start Bot button` | Button to start the bot and initiate interaction with ChatGPT |

-## 🌐 Join Our Group

-By joining our group, you will gain access to advanced features, including Google Sheets integration and enhanced CSV output options.
-This lets you streamline your work by directly sending the output to a Google Sheet and saving the CSV output.

-Click [here](https://discord.gg/6FJBKKWH#) to join our group.

-🏅 🏅 🏅Please send me a DM on Discord for Premium download link with Output file access.

 The application is in active development.
 Contributions, suggestions, and issue reports are welcome and appreciated. 🙌